imuqeetchaudhary/point-of-sale-backend-app/README.md

 - menu/get-all :get :protected

+### to get a single menu

+- menu/get/:id: :get :protected

 ### to get all menu for a specific role id

 - menu/get-all-for-role/:id :get :protected (where id stands for roleId)